bahaidev/textbrowser/README.md

 1. Separate formatting within Jamilih code to CSS; unit test and performance by being able to use a natively stringifying version of Jamilih (once complete)
+1. Option to allow main browse field(s) to be reflected in heading instead of as a column to save space (e.g., Genesis or Genesis-Exodus)
+1. Option to show renamed fields (like "Book #" for Bible) before renaming (reimplement as additive plug-in but with one field on by default and the other off)

 ## To-dos (medium priority)